aifirstamit/super30-python-loop-task-1/README.md

 * Track the largest value manually
 * Process individual characters in a string
 * Solve problems without relying on built-in functions
+* Test programs using sample input and output

 ---